planq-network/planq-docs/for-dapp-developers/dev-tools-and-integrations/flair.md

 :::

-2️⃣ Configure Cronos RPC nodes
+2️⃣ Configure Planq RPC nodes

-Set a unique namespace, Cronos chainId and RPC endpoint in your config.
+Set a unique namespace, Planq chainId and RPC endpoint in your config.
 Remember that you can add up to 10 RPC endpoints for resiliency.

 ```
 {